 Do expect to slip and fall.
 I slipped a couple of times into the water that’s full of insects and decomposed vegetation.

 Although I said this is a difficult hike, I’m referring more on the efforts needed to balance yourself all the time.
 I don’t think you’ll encounter anything life-threatening as the water is shallow.
 However, do watch out for snakes.

+TIP: Make sure you wear proper footwear – something that grips well, doesn’t come off easily and is waterproof.
+I wore a pair of hiking sandals while my partner trekked in aqua shoes.
 You may also want to wear something that covers a lot of skin to prevent cuts or insect bites.

 Hira Falls is not Kids-Friendly